 Impact

 A shift‑out‑of‑bounds error occurs in the Linux kernel’s NTB switchtec driver when the number of MW Look‑Up Tables (LUTs) is set to zero.
-The rounddown_pow_of_two function was called with a zero value, which is undefined behavior.
-This can corrupt kernel memory or cause a crash, potentially enabling an attacker to gain arbitrary code execution or cause a denial of service.
+The rounddown_pow_of_two function was called with a zero value, which triggers undefined behavior.
+This can cause a kernel crash or panic, potentially leading to a denial of service.

 Affected Systems